 Sandy Hook families settle for $73M with gun maker Remington

 HARTFORD, Conn.
-(AP) — The families of nine victims of the Sandy Hook Elementary School shooting have agreed to a $73 million settlement of a lawsuit against the maker of the rifle used to kill 20 first graders and six educators in 2012, their attorney said Tuesday.
+(AP) — The families of nine victims of the Sandy Hook Elementary School shooting announced Tuesday they have agreed to a $73 million settlement of a lawsuit against the maker of the rifle used to kill 20 first graders and six educators in 2012.

-The case was watched closely by gun control advocates, gun rights supporters and manufacturers because of its potential to provide a roadmap for victims of other shootings to sue the makers of firearms.
+The case was watched closely by gun control advocates, gun rights supporters and manufacturers, because of its potential to provide a roadmap for victims of other shootings to sue firearm makers.

 The families and a survivor of the shooting sued Remington in 2015, saying the company should have never sold such a dangerous weapon to the public.
-They said their focus was on preventing future mass shootings.
+They said their focus was on preventing future mass shootings by forcing gun companies to be more responsible with their products and how they market them.

-“Today is a day of accountability for an industry that has thus far enjoyed operating with immunity and impunity,” Veronique De La Rosa, whose 6-year-old son Noah was killed in the shooting, said at a news conference.
+At a news conference, some of the parents behind the lawsuit described a bittersweet victory.

+“Nothing will bring Dylan back,” said Nicole Hockley, whose 6-year-old son was killed in the shooting.
+“My hope for this lawsuit,” she said, “is that by facing and finally being penalized for the impact of their work, gun companies along with the insurance and banking industries that enable them will be forced to make their practices safer than they’ve ever been, which will save lives and stop more shootings.”

-As part of the settlement, Remington, which made the Bushmaster AR-15-style rifle used in the massacre, also agreed to allow the families to release numerous documents they obtained during the lawsuit including ones showing how it marketed the weapon, the families said.
+As part of the settlement, Remington also agreed to allow the families to release numerous documents they obtained during the lawsuit including ones showing how it marketed the weapon, the families said.
+It’s not clear when those documents will be released.

 Remington had argued there was no evidence to establish that its marketing had anything to do with the shooting.

-The company also had said the lawsuit should have been dismissed because of a federal law that gives broad immunity to the gun industry.
-But the Connecticut Supreme Court ruled Remington could be sued under state law over how it marketed the rifle.
+The company also had said the lawsuit should have been dismissed because of the federal law that gives broad immunity to the gun industry.
+The Connecticut Supreme Court ruled Remington could be sued under state law over how it marketed the rifle, under an exception to the federal law.
 The gun maker appealed to the U.S. Supreme Court, which declined to hear the case.

+Whether similar lawsuits can proceed against gun makers remains unsettled because the U.S. Supreme Court has not yet weighed in on the exception to the 2005 immunity law used by the Sandy Hook families, Lytton said.

+In his statement Tuesday, Biden called on Congress to repeal the immunity law.
+Meanwhile, he said he would “continue to urge state and local lawmakers, lawyers, and survivors of gun violence to pursue efforts to replicate the success of the Sandy Hook families.”

 Remington, one of the nation’s oldest gun makers founded in 1816, filed for bankruptcy for a second time in 2020 and its assets were later sold off to several companies.
 The manufacturer was weighed down by lawsuits and retail sales restrictions following the school shooting.